2013-14 Events Calendar

 I get WIC.
 Can my child(ren) get free meals?

 Children in households participating in WIC may be eligible for free or reduced price meals.
-Please fill out a FREE/REDUCED PRICE MEAL application.
+Please fill out a FREE/REDUCED PRICE MEAL application (link to the application is above).

 Will the information I give be checked?